 Having flat feet is no longer a barrier, preventing you from performing the way you want.
 You just have to be smart in choosing the shoes that are best suitable for your feet.
-Balance the pros and cons and make your choice based on practicality and affordability, however you shouldn’t be too thrifty, because this is a choice that not only improves your performance, but one that significantly help prevent injuries from lack of support.
+Balance the pros and cons and make your choice based on practicality and affordability, however, you shouldn’t be too thrifty, because this is a choice that not only improves your performance but one that significantly helps prevent injuries from lack of support.

 Here are some sources we used during our research

 To get the best information, we have searched high and low for reliable sources which offer good insight into how to not only deal with flat feet but prevent further issues by finding the proper support in the most suitable running shoes available.

 - Flat Feet and High Arches, Clinical information website, ,

 - Acquired Adult Flatfoot Deformity , Clinical information website, ,

 - Flexible Flatfoot, Informational website, ,